Yipara logoYipara

 +

-What does parvovirus poop look like?
+What does parvo virus poop look like?

 +

-Parvovirus (parvo) signs may include very watery, bloody diarrhea with a distinctive foul, metallic smell that most people describe as unmistakable once encountered.
+Parvo signs may include very watery, bloody diarrhea with a distinctive foul, metallic smell that most people describe as unmistakable once encountered.
 The stool is often dark red or maroon-colored, sometimes mixed with mucus.
 Parvo is most common in unvaccinated puppies under 6 months old.
 Other signs include severe lethargy, vomiting, loss of appetite, and rapid dehydration.
 Parvo is a serious medical emergency — if your dog shows these signs, isolate them and get to a vet immediately for testing.
 Early veterinary treatment dramatically improves outcomes.

 Are worms in dog poop contagious to humans?